couchbase/cbft/DESIGN.md

 frees more space) then full-text indexing should be able to automatically continue successfully.

+This should become a unit test to ensure right behavior in cbft.

 ## KP - Killed Processes (linux OOM, etc).

 ## RSN - Return of the Shunned Node.

+The design relies on ns-server to properly a return of a shunned node, and barring that relies on ns-sever to manage the deletion of dataDir/cbft.uuid files appropriately, as a backstop.

 ## DLC - Disk Level Copy/Restore of Node.